-Source: Enron

 Volumes

 GTB transports gas under the GSA and under contracts related to the Cuiabá Project.
 The volumes shown in the projections include (i) volumes currently contracted for under the GSA, (ii) volumes currently contracted for under the Cuiabá Project contracts and (iii) additional volumes under an anticipated amendment to the GSA or a notional contract (with terms substantially similar to the GSA but with increased volumes) sufficient to meet anticipated incremental gas demand resulting from Brazil’s Emerging Thermal Generation Program.

-The chart below shows the projected volumes during the period from 2000-2004.
+The chart below shows the projected volumes during the period from 2000-2009.